Mercedes-Benz C350 4MATIC Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Mercedes-Benz C350 4MATIC
+A guide to repairs, service, and maintenance costs for your Mercedes-Benz C350 4MATIC

 How will I know which I need, the standard of HID?